 Kick The Tires They Say

 We realize not everyone visits a showroom, but even if you are buying online, it is important to go into a showroom and see, feel, and experience what mattresses are like.
 There are really solid differences, and you need to experience and learn them.
 It will help you make a better buying decision.
 When shopping for a mattress wear loose, comfortable clothing to stores.
 Lie down on each mattress in the same sleeping position you exercise at home, removing your shoes beforehand.
 Ideally, you should take your own pillow to replicate the same sleeping situation you experience at home.
 A good indication of long-term satisfaction is if you are still comfortable lying on the mattress after fifteen minutes.

 There are benefits to both single and double-sided mattresses.
 Only you can determine the mattress that’s best for you.
 Comfort, support, and yes long-lasting quality is the real key to a restful night of sleep.
 Use our heavy duty mattress guide to help you pick out the right mattress for you, especially when comparing single vs. double-sided mattresses.

 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-Our return policy covers all of our products.
+Our return policy covers most of our products.
 If you experience a problem with the shipping or quality of an item you’ve purchased from us, just give us a call and we’d be glad to resolve the issue.

 We get your purchase to you as soon as possible.
 We offer several shipping options to meet everyone’s expectations.
 If we have your product in stock, it may even ship the same day you order it!